 - Data from the national GP patient survey showed patients rated the practice higher than others for several aspects of care. - Patients said they were treated with compassion, dignity and respect and they were involved in decisions about their care and treatment. - Information for patients about the services available was easy to understand and accessible.
+Pitsmoor surgery are the highest requester of interpreter services in Sheffield due to their diverse patient population.

-• We saw staff treated patients with kindness and respect, and maintained patient and information confidentiality.
+We saw staff treated patients with kindness and respect, and maintained patient and information confidentiality.